PennyLaneAI/catalyst/doc/dev/plugins.rst

       quantum-opt --load-pass-plugin=/path/to/StandalonePlugin.so --standalone-switch-bar-to-foo example.mlir'

-the compilation will fail with a message similar to:
+the compilation will fail with the following message:

 .. code-block::